 How donors are helping Syrian children

-UNICEF is working in the regions affected by conflict and also building infrastructure within the refugee camps.
-With donor support and in partnership with other organizations UNICEF is:
+UNICEF is working in the regions affected by conflict and building infrastructure within the refugee camps.
+Thanks to donor support, UNICEF and its partners are:

 - increasing access to safe water